Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Refinance the Loan

-One way to remove yourself as a cosigner is to have the primary borrower refinance the loan in their name only.
+One way to yourself as a is to have the primary borrower refinance the loan in their name only.
 This involves the primary borrower applying for a new loan in their name and using the funds to pay off the existing loan.
 The new loan will no longer have you listed as a cosigner, effectively removing you from any financial responsibility.

 • Check with the lender if the primary borrower is eligible for refinancing.